team-monite/monite-sdk/packages/ui-widgets-react/README.md

 **Note:** This package is part of a [monorepo](https://github.com/team-monite/monite-sdk).
 See the main [README](https://github.com/team-monite/monite-sdk/#readme) for more information.

 ## Requirements
-* Node.js 16 or later
+* Node.js 16 or later.
+* At least 8 GB RAM on each development workstation.
 * A partner account registered with Monite.
 For details, see [Get started with Monite API](https://docs.monite.com/docs/get-started).

+## Supported browsers
+Monite UI Widgets support the five latest versions of major browsers: Chrome, Firefox, Safari, Edge, Opera.

 ## Installation